ramblinjan/ramblinjan.github.io/_posts/2016-12-05-Your-Hiring-Process-is-your-engineering-process.md

 *Disclaimer for candidates: your resume will likely get way less than five minutes of attention--so make it interesting.
 Thanks to [fecak](https://news.ycombinator.com/user?id=fecak) for [pointing this out](https://news.ycombinator.com/item?id=13110543).*
 </small>

-Resume screening can happen in less than five minutes and can be done by just about anyone (note to candidates: ).
+Resume screening can happen in less than five minutes and can be done by just about anyone.
 A culture fit phone interview lasts less than 30 minutes for all but the most interesting and extroverted candidates.
 A technical screen lasts at least an hour.
 Up until this point, everything can be done by rank-and-file employees.
 The final